Chen-Abudi/expenses-charts/README.md

 ## 🔎 Intro:

-Charts of expenses showcasing prices from sundry years.
+This is a practice project in React, showcasing Charts of expenses with prices from sundry years.

 ---